-A graduate degree will be awarded upon the completion of all degree requirements, which may include pre-approved course exceptions.
+A graduate degree will be awarded upon the completion of all degree requirements (including the required application for graduation by the deadline(s) published in the academic calendar), which may include pre-approved course exceptions.

 Courses that appear in the fallthrough section of the Graduate Degree Works Worksheet may be considered, on an exceptional basis, by selection of the transfer credit and course substitution and exception option in eForms for Graduate Degree Works.
 Exception approval is granted at the discretion of the academic adviser, unit or department approver, and the Office of Graduate Academic Affairs.

 Courses that appear in the insufficient section of the Graduate Degree Works Worksheet are not applicable to fulfill degree credit hour requirements, and failed course grades will impact the student’s cumulative and program grade point averages.
 Reconciliation of the program grade point average is completed in the semester of application for degree conferral (graduation).